-Australia’s debt on credit cards has risen to record levels this year.
-However, the amount of repayments aimed at reducing credit card debt has drastically fallen.
+The rising levels of credit card debt in Australia reached record levels in 2011.
+However, the number of repayments aimed at reducing credit card debt drastically fell.

 While facing rising unemployment and a looming recession, Australians cut back on their credit card repayments by 7.1% in February.
 Australian credit card debt grew by 1.7% to a record $45.4 billion, equating to an average debt of $3,149 for every cardholder in the country.